A-posteriori-steered $p$-robust multigrid and domain decomposition methods with optimal step-sizes for mixed finite element discretizations of elliptic problems: Proof of the multilevel stable decomposition of Proposition for

 \begin{remark} Note that in \cite{Ewing_Wang_92,Ewing_Wang_94} a stable decomposition of the form~\eqref{SD} was presented in two space dimensions and for the case of quadrilateral and triangular elements, respectively.
 In \cite{Cai_etal}, the stable decomposition was extended to three space dimensions for the case of tetrahedral elements and lowest-order polynomial degree.
-Thus, the result of Proposition~\ref{SD_assumption} is more general as it holds for $d \in \{ 2,3\}$ and polynomial degree $p\ge0$. \end{remark}
+Thus, the result of Proposition~\ref{SD_assumption} is more general as it holds for $d \in \{ 2,3\}$ and polynomial degree $p\ge0$.
+Most importantly, thanks to~\cite{SchMelPechZag_08} used in Lemma~\ref{lem_SD_Lag} and~\cite{Falk_Winther_25} used in the proof of Lemma~\ref{SD_assumption_d3_OL}, there is no dependence on the polynomial degree $p$ in~\eqref{SD_2}. \end{remark}